 For old invoices in payment due status, the credits must be manually applied as shown below.

 Alternatively, to apply the credits to existing invoices:

 Open the Credit Note

 Select Allocate Credits

 Select the Payment Due Invoices and click Allocate.

 You can remove the allocated credits from an Invoice.
 When you remove the allocated credits, the Invoice moves to a 'Not Paid' status and the Credit Note moves to a 'Refund Due' status.

-In case you are using the Classic UI (old UI), then you can remove the credit note using the remove option under the Credits tab in the Invoice.
+In case you are using the Classic UI (old UI), then you can remove the credit note using the remove option under the Allocations tab in the invoice or credit note.